How Employers Leverage Health Risk Assessments to Improve Workforce Wellbeing

 By Kristy Esch

 Do you always fasten your seat belt when you’re in the car?
 How many servings of fruits and vegetables do you eat in a day?
 In the last seven days, how often did you exercise for at least 20 minutes a day?
-Those types of questions are commonly included in a health risk assessment (HRA), a screening tool used to identify and understand health risks.
+Those types of questions are commonly included in a health risk assessment (HRA).

 “A health risk assessment is a way for us to really get to know a patient’s overall health and any risks that are happening in their day-to-day life,” says Silvia Madrigal, Nurse Practitioner and Regional Vice President of Clinical Leadership at Marathon Health.
 “So, how are they sleeping, what’s their stress level, what do they eat?
 It’s a great tool for us to have in advance of health coaching visits or annual physicals, so we can start a conversation around those risks and how to mitigate them.”

-While companies that understand risks their workforces face can provide more effective interventions, they often receive an incomplete picture.
+If used correctly, health risk assessments for employers can lead to effective interventions.
+However, they often receive an incomplete picture.
 According to an article in the Journal of Occupational and Environmental Medicine, only 32.3% of employees presented with a health risk assessment in 2019 completed it.

 “A way that we encourage participation is by saying, ‘We really want to get to know you better.
 The more we know about you, the better we can take care of you,’” Madrigal says.